 The purpose of this section is to show Theorem \ref{thm:geodesic}, and in particular that $(\FFP_p,\AW_p)$ is a geodesic space.
-For concise notation, we shall assume throughout that $\X_t=\mathbb{R}^d$ is the Euclidean space for every $1\leq t\leq N$; see also Remark \ref{rem:geodesic.X.not.R}.
+For concise notation, we shall assume throughout that $\X_t=\mathbb{R}^d$ for every $1\leq t\leq N$ (but see also Remark \ref{rem:geodesic.X.not.R}).

 \begin{definition}[Constant speed geodesic] A family $(\fp Z^{u})_{u\in[0,1]}$ in $\FFP_p$ is said to be a \emph{constant speed geodesic} connecting $\fp X, \fp Y \in\FFP_p$ if \begin{enumerate}[label=(\alph*)] \item $\fp Z^0 = \fp X$ and $\fp Z^1 = \fp Y$, \item $\AW_p(\fp Z^u, \fp Z^v)=|u-v|\AW_p(\fp X,\fp Y)$ for all $u,v\in[0,1]$. \end{enumerate} \end{definition}